worldline/vuejs-training/docs/presentation/README.md

 ![Product positioning of React, Vue and Angular](../assets/autodescription.jpg)

 React, Vue and Angular position themselves in different categories, this can be observed from the first lines of their introduction.
 React is defined as a **library**, independent of the technical stack.
 Angular is defined as the one **framework** for all needs, desktop and mobile.
-While Vue is caught in the middle, defined as a **progressive framework**, versatile which can be adopted step-by-step.
+While Vue is caught in the middle, defined as a **progressive framework**, versatile and **incrementally adoptable**.
 A perfect middle ground between a library and a fully equipped framework.

 ### Langages, style et stack technique